VeronicaG24/Assignment2_exp/README.md

 ----------------------
 Here are some possible improvements:

 * Although it has been possible to implement all the code related to the robot's actions in my_action.cpp file, a future implementation could aim at making the code more modular.
-To achieve this, custom services could be implemented that, when invoked, activate or deactivate certain behaviors of the robot
+To achieve this, custom services could be implemented that, when invoked, activate or deactivate certain behaviors of the robot;